RayHightower/socketplay/README.markdown

 * The two ARM cores run the Rails app.
 * Tasks that can benefit from parallelism run on the 16-core epiphany chip.

+2016-Feb-02: The identical Socketplay app runs on both OS X and Ubuntu 14 running in a Parallels VM.
+Had to scale some hurdles (and gotchas) while resolving gem dependencies on Ubuntu.
+But the app installs on both platforms with zero changes to the app itself.

 Application Details: